What is infertility?

 - Working directly with fertility clinics, we have learned that 250 patients are referred to 1 of Alberta’s 4 fertility clinics every week.
 That’s a total of 13,000 referrals a year, but less than 20%, proceed with treatment!

-- In the patient survey Fertility Alberta conducted in 2023, we learned that 3/4 of patients who did NOT proceed with needed treatments stated cost as the barrier.
+- In our 2023 patient survey, we learned that 74% of patients who did not proceed with needed treatments stated cost as the barrier.

 - The majority of Alberta employers do not include fertility and family building in their employee health benefits.